 2. Egyptian Inscriptions Related to Israel in Canaan

 Numerous Egyptian inscriptions testify that Israel was as a nation in Canaan quite early.
 The most famous inscription is the Merneptah Stele, which was discovered by Sir Flinders Petrie in 1896.
 This 10-foot-tall monument was erected in 1209 BC in the temple at Thebes to commemorate Pharaoh Merneptah’s campaigns in Libya and Canaan.
 Of his Canaanite campaign he boasts, “Canaan is captive with all woe.
 Ashkelon is conquered.
 Gezer seized.
 Israel is wasted, bare of seed.”37 The importance of the inscription is that it firmly established Israel as a nation in Canaan by the 13th century, effectively ruling out the late date (1270 BC) for the exodus.
-There would not have been enough time from 1270 BC to 1209 B.C. to account for the exodus, the 40 years of wandering in the dessert, the seven-year conquest of Canaan, the settlement of the tribes in their territories, and the establishment of a national presence in the land, all before Merneptah claims to have defeated them.
+There would not have been enough time from 1270 BC to 1209 B.C. to account for the exodus, the 40 years of wandering in the desert, the seven-year conquest of Canaan, the settlement of the tribes in their territories, and the establishment of a national presence in the land, all before Merneptah claims to have defeated them.

 This is not the only inscription, nor is it the earliest.
 The tribe of Asher is likely mentioned in the inscriptions of Pharaoh Seti I (ca. 1291-1272 BC) at his temple near the Wadi Abbad.
 In the relief, the god Horus leads a group of Asiatic captives, including those from Kadish (on the Orontes), Asher, and Megiddo, and extends a sword to Seti to slay them.38 The Anchor Bible Dictionary notes: “The association of the name Asher with the W portion of Galilee tends to be supported by Egyptian texts.
 The name appears with the determinative for foreign land as early as the reign of Pharaoh Seti I.”39 This is description is consistent with Asher’s territorial allotment (Josh.
 19:24-29).